-References: This bug is a regression of Bug #50038.
+References: This issue is a regression of: Bug #50038.

 Replication: When an error occurred in the generation of the name for a new binary log file, the error was logged but not shown to the user.
 (Bug #46166)

-References: See also Bug #37148, Bug #11748696, Bug #40611, Bug #11750196, Bug #43929, Bug #51019.
+References: See also: Bug #37148, Bug #11748696, Bug #40611, Bug #11750196, Bug #43929, Bug #51019.

 lower_case_table_nameswas set to 1 on the slave, but not on the master, names of databases in replicated statements were not converted, causing replication to fail on slaves using case-sensitive file systems.
 This occurred for both statement-based and row-based replication.